Adalmiinas/Helsinki_City_Bikes_Back/README.md

 Now that the tables are done, run again
 ### `dotnet watch run`
 and terminate it with crtl + C. While it's shutting down it imports the data.
 Because of the size of the files this might take several minutes.
-You can discontinue it early with ctrl + C again.
+You can stop it early with ctrl + C again.
+It will still put some of the data in the tables, which is enough for trying the program.

 You can use SSMS to check if the tables have been created and the data has been added.

-Now running again with:
+Now put it running again with:
 ### `dotnet watch run`

+### View ###
 While the program is running you can see the api at: https://localhost:7183/index.html or https://localhost:7183/swagger/index.html

 While both backend and frontend are running you can view the application at: http://localhost:3000/